FraunhoferISST/DataspaceConnector/charts/tests/README.md

 automated script that runs all tests or by deploying the components manually and executing a single test.

-__Note, that a running cluster and a Helm installation are required for this.__
+#### Requirements
+In order to deploy the e2e test infrastructure in Kubernetes, a cluster needs to be running beforehand.
+If you do not have a cluster yet, you can use e.g.
+[kind](https://kind.sigs.k8s.io/docs/user/quick-start/) to set up one.

+Next to a cluster, a [Helm](https://helm.sh/) installation is also required, as Helm charts are used for deploying the different components.
+If you do not have Helm installed yet, have a look at the [installation guide](https://helm.sh/docs/intro/install/).

 #### Automated
 The simplest way to run the e2e tests is to execute